erlankurnia/erlankurnia.github.io/public/notes/secure-websocket-service-on-vps-using-apache.md

-# Deploying a Secure Node.js WebSocket Service on a VPS using Apache
+# Deploying a Secure Node.js WebSocket Service on VPS using Apache

 Real-time features are essential for modern web applications, and WebSockets provide a robust solution for two-way communication between clients and servers.
 If you want full control and security, hosting your own WebSocket service on a VPS is a great choice.
 In this article, you'll learn how to deploy a secure Node.js WebSocket server, protect it with SSL, and make it accessible via a custom subdomain using Apache as a reverse proxy.